kumaresan-subramani/ej2-blaz-doc/src/calendars/daterangepicker/accessibility.md

 ---
 title: "Accessibility"
 component: "DateRangePicker"
-description: "Explain the web accessibility support that helps to access all the features using keyboard, on-screen readers, or other assertive technology devices."
+description: "Date range picker component support accessibility that helps to access all the features through the keyboard, on-screen readers, or other assertive technology devices."
 ---

 # Accessibility